 best dry rub for meat

-How to Smoke a Pork Butt
+How Long to Smoke Pork Shoulder

 You’ll want to use a 9×13″ aluminum pan to have a bit of wiggle room on both sides of your meat.
 The ingredients for the rub are above and in the printable card below.
 Beyond that just use your favorite bbq sauce.